-F.1.3.1.
+F.1.2.1.
 Business model assessment

-The Group makes an assessment of the objective of the business model in which a financial asset is held either at a portfolio level, because this best reflects the way the business is managed and information is provided to management or the asset is assessed individually in the specific cases.
-The information that is considered for the portfolio assets, besides a portfolio cash-flow characteristics, includes portfolio objectives, management strategies and operations, compensation of the managers, risks affecting the business model and evaluation of the portfolio performance.
+The Group assesses the objective of the business model in which a financial asset is held either at a portfolio level, as this best reflects the way the business is managed and information is provided to management or the asset is assessed individually in the specific cases.
+Apart from the portfolio's cash-flow characteristics, the information that is considered for portfolio assets includes the portfolio objectives, management strategies and operations, compensation of the managers, risks affecting the business model and evaluation of the portfolio performance.
 The same information is considered in specific individual cases.